-The LSHW is applicable to all domestic and foreign employers regardless of their size and to all domestic and foreign employees regardless of their employment status2.
-The law has been harmonised with the ratified ILO Conventions and the EU Directives and complies with WB ESS2 to a large extent.
-Wherever certain gaps between the Serbian legislation and ESS2 appear, the LMPs will address such issues.
+The LSHW is applicable to all domestic and foreign employers regardless of their size and to all domestic and foreign employees regardless of their employment status8.
+The law has been harmonized with the ratified ILO Conventions and the EU Directives and complies with WB ESS2 to a large extent.
+Wherever certain gaps between the Serbian legislation and ESS2 appear, the gap filling measures provided in this LMP will apply.